vitalyzed/CRM-Systems-Cloud-Integration/README.md

 ```

 By using this blue-print, I've managed to do the following:
-- maintain the script for versions easily as each part is repreated.
+- maintain the script for versions easily as each part is repeated.
-- debug easely due to familiarity.
+- debug easily due to familiarity.
 - add new data using the Class OOP the rest is a blue-print copy.

 ```python